donydony2009/ObisidianResearch/Research/Soy vs testosterone/Soy vs testosterone.md

 	- Messina again.
 The one from previous study that had a conflict of interest
 	- In Figure 2 randomly study that is against their conclusion is missing???
 Ew
 	- **!
 Doesn't find statistically significant correlation.
 But it's Messina and I this point I kinda question the integrity**
-3. https://sci-hub.se/https://doi.org/10.1158/1055-9965.EPI-07-2768 - Effect of Soy Protein on Testosterone Levels
-	- Based does not compromise on removing valid data.
-Instead uses robust to outliers stats tehniques

 ### Individual studies